wwwaylon/wwwaylon.github.io/aboutme2.md

 <!-- HERO -->
 <section class="pf-hero">
-<span class="pf-kicker">Quantitative Psychology · Measurement Science · Applied Research</span>
+<span class="pf-kicker">Quantitative Psychology &middot; Measurement Science &middot; Applied Research</span>
 <h1>
 <span>I study how complex</span>
 <span>human experience can be</span>
 <span class="pf-red">measured and understood over time.</span>
 </h1>
 <div class="pf-hero-cols">
 <p class="pf-lede">My work sits at the intersection of <strong>quantitative psychology, measurement science, and behavioral and health research</strong>.
-I develop and apply quantitative methods for answering difficult questions about human behavior, health, and development; particularly when the phenomena of interest cannot be directly observed, when measurement may function differently across people or contexts, or when the most important information lies in how individuals change over time.</p>
+I develop and apply quantitative methods for answering difficult questions about human behavior, health, and development, particularly when the phenomena of interest cannot be directly observed, when measurement may function differently across people or contexts, or when the most important information lies in how individuals change over time.</p>
 <p class="pf-lede-2">Across academic, clinical, healthcare, and industry research settings, I work with multidisciplinary teams to translate complex data into rigorous and interpretable evidence.</p>
 </div>
 <div class="pf-tags">